aaronmartinez6/SubredditCodable/README.md

 * Create a `URLSession` dataTask and pass it the url.
 Just like in the `fetchPosts` function we wrote before, you'll need to check for an error and handle it if present.
 * Check for and unwrap the data.
 Create a constant `image` by passing in the unwrapped `data` to the initializer on `UIImage` that takes data as an argument.
 (This initializer is also failable).
 * Call completion whether or not you get an image.
 Choose whether you'll need to call `completion(image)` or `completion(nil)` in each part of your code where you will return out of this function.

+### Displaying Images

+Now that we have written the function to fetch images we need to decide where to call it.
+Because tableviews are so prevalent in apps, we as developers need to be good at making them as efficient as possible.
+We want you to start to notice things that will help make this happen.
+We will take a step in that direction for this app but just know it could be made even better.

+Let's fetch the post's thumbnail each time a post is about to be displayed.
+That way, if for example, there are hundreds or thousands of items in the tableview we won't need to do a network call unless the post is actually going to be displayed.

+1. In the `SearchPostsTableViewController` go to the `cellForRowAt` dataSource method.
+2. After getting the post out of the array, call the `fetchThumbnail(...` function passing in the `post.thumbnailEndpoint`.
+3. In the completion handler you'll either have an image or nil passed in as an argument.

 ### Black Diamonds